 Anne was the fourth of six children born to parents Ole & Berthe.
 They were all raised in the village of Svelvik where her father worked as a sailor until around the time Anne turned 6.
 Around this time Ole gave up the life at sea and instead became a day laborer, which usually meant working odd jobs around town and helping others as a farmhand.

-In 1842 Anne was confirmed in the local parish register held in Hurum, Buskerud, Norway.2 It's rightfully assumed she was confirmed at her local church in Strømm church since it says she was of Svelvik (and baptized in Strømm), but curiously, the register does not make this specification.
+In 1842 Anne was confirmed and the event was documented in the local parish register for Hurum, Buskerud, Norway.2 Since Hurum is the register for both Hurum and Svelvik (Strømm), It's rightfully assumed she was confirmed at her local church in Strømm church since Anne was of Svelvik and baptized there, but curiously, the register does not note this specification.

 Ole Christensen Ruud, 31 Jul 1791 - 10 Mar 1865